markdoc/docs/pages/docs/render.md

 You can create your own renderer by creating a function that takes in a renderable tree as parameter and returns your desired output.

-An example `html` output might look like this:
+An example `html` output will look like this:

 ```html
 <h1>Getting started</h1>